CowHax/mad2trainer/README.md

 If any crashes occur try running the application as administrator.
 If you found any bugs please report them on github by submitting it in the Issues tab.
 Questions?
-Feel free to contact me: cowhax@gmail.com
+Feel free to contact me: cowhax@pm.me